NTI is pleased to

 engineering, and national security.
 While an intern’s primary focus will be on

-NTI activities and projects, we encourage our interns to attend relevant congressional
+NTI activities and projects, we encourage our interns to participate virtually

-hearings, briefings at think tanks, or other career enhancing opportunities,
+in relevant congressional hearings, briefings at think tanks, or other career

-and to develop their professional network throughout the internship.
-NTI provides
+enhancing opportunities, and to develop their professional network throughout the

 NTI interns play